 No-Bake Fruit Snowball Christmas Truffle Dog Treat Recipe

 Homemade Fruit Bliss Ball Truffle Dog Treats with (Optional) Coconut Coating

-You can adapt and use this recipe with any dog-friendly fruit that you and your pup enjoy.
-For the trio of colourful Christmas truffle dog treats shown, I used raspberries for the pinkish red truffles, kiwi with a boost of tint for the green truffles, and a mix of banana and applesauce for the natural/beige truffles.
-Each truffle type was made separately as follows, flour quantities vary depending on the type of fruit puree and its moisture level.
+You can adapt and use this recipe with any dog-friendly fruit that your pup enjoys.
+For the trio of colourful Christmas truffle dog treats shown, I used raspberries for the pinkish red truffles, kiwi with a boost of colouring for the green truffles, and a mix of banana and applesauce for the natural/beige truffles.
+Each was made separately, noting that flour quantities vary depending on the type of fruit puree and its moisture level.

 - 3/4 cup dog-friendly fruits or berries, pureed or well mashed